amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 10 - You can see that we have added import statements.
-There must be import statement(s) that will be used in that file.
-All types are found within imports*
+*Snippet 10 - You can see that we have added our import statements before adding the `ToolBar`.
+Imports are the folders or packages in which the types are declared.*

 Now replace the `ToolBar` code with the newly created type in the `IndividualView.qml`